Meet My Mother

 Mum had to resign from her career when she married dad.

 This wasn’t because dad made her resign, or because it was socially unacceptable for women to work once married (which it was).
-She had to resign because in the early 1950’s (and up until the 1960’s) there were laws and policies barring married women working in some occupations.
+She had to resign because in the early 1950’s (and up until the 1960’s) there were laws and policies restricting the working rights of married women to work in some occupations.
 Some women even tried to keep their marriages secret to keep their jobs.

 Despite this, mum managed to have a career running the operation of my parents’ business.
 But juggling the demands of the business with her growing brood of children became a struggle.
 She was torn between raising her children herself and the responsibilities of the business.
 At that time, my parents could have afforded to hire a nanny, but mum felt she’d be a failure as a mother if she handed over the care of her children to someone else – even if it was only part-time.
 So, my parents gave up the business, and mum became a full-time mother.